 A = 5, B = 3, C = 1, A&B = 2, AB&C = 2

 to see what I mean.

 When this happens, eulerr tries to give an indication of how badly the diagram fits the data through the metrics stress and diag error.
 The latter of these show the largest difference in percentage points between the specification of any one set combination and its resulting fit.
 It is the maximum value of region error, which is given for each combination.
 This metric has been adopted from a paper by Micallef and Peter Rodgers.
 Stress is more difficult to explain, but I advise the interested reader to read Leland Wilkinson's excellent paper for a proper brief.

-I have listed some links on the right if you are keen on learning more about eulerr, perhaps even to contribute to its development.
-Finally, I owe a great deal to the aforementioned Wilkinson as well as Ben Frederickson whose work eulerr is built upon.
+Finally, I owe a great deal to the aforementioned Wilkinson as well as Ben Frederickson whose work eulerr is inspired by.